Gregory S. Call Academic Intern Online Application (log in required)

-The online application for student interns to be employed during the 2015-2016 academic year must be completed by MAY 15, 2015.
-Please note that starting with the 2015-2016 academic year, applicants will be allowed to request no more than three interns for each term.
+The online application for student interns to be employed during the 2016-2017 academic year must be completed by MAY 15, 2016.
+Please note that applicants will be allowed to request no more than three interns for each term.
 Interns may be employed any time throughout the academic year.
 Requests for interns that come in after the deadline will be considered if funds are available.

 Interested colleagues should apply by submitting the online application form with a brief project description and the approximate number of hours requested.
 Please check the deadlines page for the separate dates that have been set for projects involving technology.
 If your project has a technology component, please contact Academic Technology Services.
 In consultation with Academic Technology Services, the Faculty Computer Committee will rank and prioritize these proposals.